hireatlas/blog/articles/maintaining-complexity-using-laravel-pipelines.md

 }
 ```

-The next filter (`MatchingSkillsFilter`) now needs to further reduce the list of Candidates down
+The next filter, `MatchingSkillsFilter`, now needs to further reduce the list of Candidates down
 to only those which have the skills required for the job:

 ```php